sagemath/trac_to_gh/Issue 6669.md

 # Issue 6669: Homomorphisms from matrix groups don't have to have matrix groups as codomain

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6669

 Original creator: mraum